 4. Get Out Early Or Stay Out Late

-Before sunrise or following sunset you can and capture a beautiful landscape shot with blossoms set against the vibrant blue sky found during civil twilight.
+Before sunrise or following sunset you can and capture a beautiful landscape shot with blossoms set against the vibrant blue sky found during after sunset or before sunrise.

 5. Include People Enjoying The Display

 Depending on where you go, it can be difficult to capture Cherry Blossoms without people in the frame (unless you’re filling the frame with a beautiful blossom) so instead of fighting them, join them!
 Find interesting ways to include people in your shots.
 Make a story of the tourists in town enjoying the spectacle, play with slow shutter speeds to blur them as they walk through your scene.
 Frame them backlit and capture them as a silhouette framed in blossom branches.